 What benefits does invoice factoring bring to a small business?
 All businesses run on cash flow, and they all have operating costs like equipment and supplies, insurance, renovations, and expansion costs.

 Invoice factoring may not work for all businesses.
-However, in an industry like construction, where a few invoices can equate to large outstanding amounts, invoice factoring companies provide cash flow opportunities that favour growth.
+However, in an industry like construction, where a few invoices can equate to large outstanding amounts, invoice factoring companies provide cash flow opportunities that favor growth.

 Construction businesses also need access to capital to take advantage of situations like the following: